Burghfield Main Lake Membership Rules

 - Pegs 42+43 (Compound swim/Car Park swims on Searle’s Farm Lane) are officially owned by the JMould estate and Advanced Angling have the fishing rights – these swims are available for members to fish and if there are any disputes about this area please contact the office on 01425 674951 or our leadership team Matthew Slade 07549842380, Garry Dickson 07979234649 or Danny Rigby 07572896626.
 If there is any threatening behaviour from any persons please contact the police 999.

-- From the 1st April 2022-The swims from peg 60-63 by Pingewood Road North are still open to members on a trial basis.
-From 2021 pegs 60 & 61 (in No Carp Bay) will be added to this trial for members.
-Please note that Mouldy’s Point is still out of bounds to members, however for a trial basis, the leadership team Matt Slade, Garry Dickson and Danny Rigby only, have been authorised to fish and patrol these areas.
-Hopefully if the trial goes well, and members comply with the rules and keep off the out of bounds areas, we will be able to enjoy this part of the lake in future seasons.
+- From the 1st April 2022-The swims from peg 60-63 by Pingewood Road North are now open to members on a trial basis.
+Anglers are not permitted to use bait boats at any time on pegs 60-63.
+Please be patient and respectful to the ski club who use this area as a turning point.
+Parking is only allowed by the roadside so please be mindful of the neighbours.
+Hopefully if the trial goes well, and members comply with the rules and keep off the out of bounds areas, we will be able to enjoy this part of the lake.

 - All anglers must use the following: